marsniper27/ClaimBot/README.md

 install python if not installed https://www.python.org/downloads/

-run the following command in cmd to install required packages:
+run the following command in cmd or powershell to install required packages:

 pip install hjson